wormhole-foundation/wormhole/design/0001_generic_message_passing.md

 IBC specifies a cross-chain communication protocol with high-level semantics like channels, ports, acknowledgements, ordering and timeouts.
 It is a stream abstraction on top of a packet/datagram transport, vaguely similar to the TCP/IP protocol.
-IBC is part of the Cosmos Internet of Blockchain vision scalability vision, with hundreds or even thousands of sovereign IBC-compatible chains (called "zones") communicating via IBC using a hub-and-spoke topology.
+IBC is part of the Cosmos Internet of Blockchain scalability vision, with hundreds or even thousands of sovereign IBC-compatible chains (called "zones") communicating via IBC using a hub-and-spoke topology.
 Data availability is provided by permissionless relayers.